ysgurjar/pp2-flip-card-game/README.md

     </details>
 7. As a player, after losing the game I should have an option to retry.

-    Feature Implementation: Prompt the user to retry when he runs out of time or flips.
+     **Feature Implementation**: Prompt the user to retry when he runs out of time or flips.
 When confirmed, reload the game with new random assignment of cards

     <details><summary>Screenshot</summary>